HOME | ABOUT | WATCH | RESOURCES | PRESS | DONATE | CONTACT

 Director of Photography

 Carissa is an Emmy-nominated documentary cinematographer based in New York City.
 After earning a BFA from NYU’s Tisch School of the Arts, Carissa spent three years as a staff cinematographer for VICE on HBO’s Emmy award-winning nightly news show.
 In recent years she has worked on documentaries for The New York Times, VICE News Tonight, and Al Jazeera English.
-She recently served as DP on three feature vérité documentaries: SUE BIRD: IN THE CLUTCH (Sundance 2024), DRIVER (Tribeca 2024) and a film about following a team of multidisciplinary athletes as they strive to make a historic all-Black summit on Mount Everest (for release in 2024).
-She is currently working on a long-term documentary project closely following NASA’s Artemis Program for National Geographic.
+She recently served as DP on three feature vérité documentaries: SUE BIRD: IN THE CLUTCH (Sundance, 2024), DRIVER (Tribeca, 2024) and a film following a team of athletes as they strive to make a historic all-Black summit on Mount Everest (for release in 2024).
+She is currently working on a long-term documentary project following NASA’s Artemis Program for National Geographic.

 Victor Tadashi Suárez